Amanda Mays Bledsoe

 Amanda Mays Bledsoe (born February 15, 1978) is an American politician from Kentucky.
 She is a member of the Republican Party and has represented District 12 in the Kentucky Senate since January 1, 2023.
-Mays Bledsoe is a graduate of the University of Kentucky and resides in the city of Lexington.
-Her experience includes working as a senior policy analyst and an adjacent instructor.
 She was a member of the Lexington-Fayette Urban County Council from the 10th district from 2015 to 2023.

+Background

+Bledsoe is a graduate of the University of Kentucky and resides in the city of Lexington.
+Her experience includes working as a senior policy analyst and an adjunct instructor.